My Austria with Rick Rodgers

 Day 11: Graz -> Vienna OR Budapest

 If you are leaving Austria today, there is a morning group transfer to the airport for afternoon flights back to the US.
 If you are continuing onto Budapest, we will meet our new guide and driver and continue to Budapest.
-En route, we will stop at a family winery for a very special experience: a goulash cooking class over an open fire in their vineyard.
-(Vegetarian option available.)
+We will stop on the way at a small, family-owned vineyard, where the owner will wait for us with an open-fire home-made goulash for lunch.
+But before we eat, we’ll learn how to make the small dumplings, called “csipetke”, which is added to the goulash soup.
+We’ll eat outside in the vineyard, a traditional activity on a spring day.
+(Vegetarian option will be available.)

 Upon arrival in Budapest, we will check into the hotel.
 There will be free time until our sunset boat cruise.
-This will give you some of the best opportunities to snap photos of the city's top landmarks.
+This will give you some of the best opportunities to see the city's top landmarks.
 Float past the UNESCO World Heritage–listed riverbank, toasting the sights.
 Highlights include the Chain Bridge, the Buda Castle District, the Hungarian Parliament, and others.

 Day 12: Budapest

-This morning, after a leisurely start, take a walking tour of the Jewish district.
-Budapest’s seventh district is a fascinating neighborhood with winding back streets not only filled with impressive neoclassical buildings and old-fashioned artisan workshops, but it is also home to the largest synagogue in Europe and the second largest in the world which we will visit.
-A Jewish tour in Budapest can’t be complete without a tasting of a very special Jewish-Hungarian cake, flódni.
+This morning, we’ll take a walking tour of the Jewish district.
+Budapest’s seventh district is a fascinating neighborhood with winding back streets not only filled with impressive neoclassical buildings and old-fashioned artisan workshops, but it is also home to the largest synagogue in Europe which we will visit.
+We’ll gain a deeper understanding of Hungary’s Jewish history and culture as well as its food.
+The neighborhood today blends a contemporary buzz with the pervasive aura of the past.

 Afterwards, we’ll head to Buda on the other side of the river and the Castle District to visit the Mathias Church and Fisherman’s Bastion.